The Elite Edit: Updates & Happenings at Elite Design Assistants

 What if it feels like…a bit much?

 Stress not!
-Dopamine Decor doesn’t have to be maximalist or overloaded.
+Dopamine decor doesn’t have to be maximalist or overloaded.
 It can be subtle without compromising your signature style.
 Sometimes a small splash of color can bring out the best in an otherwise subdued-tone room.
 Try a bold accent chair or a funky lamp as a statement piece to uplift the room's mood.
 You can reserve the louder designs for bathrooms or laundry rooms.
 You can also experiment with things like colorful hardware or picture frames to dip your toes into the trend.

 Final Tips